Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-stake.md

 Get free AVAX to trade on decentralized exchange on the Avalanche network.

-1. Transfer tokens through [Avalanche Bridge](https://bridge.avax.network/login) using your Metamask browser extension (Ethereum network).
+1. Transfer tokens through [Avalanche Bridge](https://bridge.avax.network/login) using your MetaMask browser extension (Ethereum network).
-2. Once you transferred tokens to Avalanche network using Avalanche Bridge, make sure that your Metamask browser extension is connected using Avalanche network.
+2. Once you transferred tokens to Avalanche network using Avalanche Bridge, make sure that your MetaMask browser extension is connected using Avalanche network.
 3. Sell the token that you bridged from Ethereum to Avalanche network in a decentralized exchange on Avalanche network.
 For example, [Pangolin](https://pangolin.exchange), [Lydia Finance](https://www.lydia.finance), or [TraderJoe](https://www.traderjoexyz.com/).

 ## How to stake AVAX